kragen/derctuo/markdown/oscillating-flexion.md

 [Kynar]: https://www.ipolymer.com/pdf/PVDF.pdf

-The dielectric strength is supposedly "1700 V/mil" for a short period of time; if we figure that's 1000 V/milli-inch in practice, that's about 40 volts per micron, so 1600 volts peak, 1100 VAC RMS phase-to-phase.
+The dielectric strength is supposedly “1700 V/mil” for a short period of time; if we figure that’s 1000 V/milli-inch in practice, that’s about 40 volts per micron, so 1600 volts peak, 1100 VAC RMS phase-to-phase.
 [40-gauge wire is rated for 90 milliamps over short runs][wire].
-I think this ends up at a few hundred watts, too, so it's the same ballpark.
+I think this ends up at a few hundred watts, too, so it’s the same ballpark.

 [wire]: https://www.powerstream.com/Wire_Size.htm